splunk/public-o11y-docs/rum/rum-session-replay.rst

 Deactivate session replay
 --------------------------------------------
-Follow these steps to deactivate session replay:

-1.
-2.
-3.
+To deactivate session replay you can either

 Redact information
 ==============================